 An civil airline prototype F.222.0, the “Ville de Dakar” was build for Air France and powered by 4 Hispano-Suiza 12Xgrs engines.

-The F.223, or NC.223 after farman was absorbed into SNCAC, brought further improvements with a redesigned fusulage and tail section.
+The F.223, or NC.223 after Farman was absorbed into SNCAC, brought further improvements with a redesigned fuselage and tail section.
 The first prototype, NC223.1 “Laurent Guerrero” was ordered as a mail plane and set a new record in October 1937 by flying 1000 km with a 10.000 kg payload.
 A second prototype, the F.223.01 was developed as a bomber.

-The 4th variant, the NC.223.4 was designed as a mailplane, they were transferred into the Aéronavale, the naval air arm of the French navy to be used as long range reconnaissance.
-One plane, the “Julius Verne” was actually converted to carry bombs and was the first plane to bomb berlin.
+The 4th variant, the NC.223.4 was designed as a mail plane, but they were transferred into the Aéronavale, the naval air arm of the French navy to be used as long range reconnaissance.
+One plane, the “Julius Verne” was actually converted to carry bombs and was the first plane to bomb Berlin.

 On the basis of the same concept Farman developed and build six civil airliner variants able to seat 40 passengers for Air France.
 The latter was however not satisfied with the plane as it couldn’t maintain altitude with three engines.
 After a deal they were transferred to the Armée de l’Air as troop transporters, but were quickly returned to Farman for conversion.
 In their new setup they could carry 400 kg of bombs and 39 Paratroopers.